eProsima/vulcanexus/docs/rst/microros_documentation/user_api/user_api_utilities.rst

 Memory allocation can be configured using configuration structure that has the following members:

-- ``max_string_capacity``: Maximum string capacity to use for message fields in case they don’t have a custom rule assigned to them.
+- ``max_string_capacity``: Maximum string capacity to use for message fields.
-- ``max_ros2_type_sequence_capacity``: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain ROS 2 msg types, in case they don’t have a custom rule assigned to them.
+- ``max_ros2_type_sequence_capacity``: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain ROS 2 msg types.
-- ``max_basic_type_sequence_capacity``: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain basic types (ie: primitive field types), in case they don’t have a custom rule assigned to them.
+- ``max_basic_type_sequence_capacity``: Maximum capacity to use for sequence type msg fields (ie: unbounded arrays and lists) which contain basic types (ie: primitive field types).

 .. code-block:: c

     static micro_ros_utilities_memory_conf_t conf = {0};
     // OPTIONALLY this struct can configure the default size of strings, basic sequences and composed sequences conf.max_string_capacity = 50;
     conf.max_ros2_type_sequence_capacity = 5;
     conf.max_basic_type_sequence_capacity = 5;

+All message members will follow this configuration, unless they have a custom rule assigned to them.

 micro_ros_utilities_type_info
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^